Q- What is the Single Hauler Program?

 A- No, the city cannot set rates based on age.

-Q- Will they provide elderly or disabled pickup?
+Q- Will they provide elderly, disabled, or handicapped pickup?